Businesses and Nonprofits

 Economic Injury Disaster Loans

-In response to the Coronavirus (COVID-19) pandemic, small business owners in all U.S. states, Washington D.C., and territories are able to apply for an Economic Injury Disaster Loan advance of up to $10,000.
+If you are a small business, nonprofit organization of any size, or a U.S. agricultural business with 500 or fewer employees that has suffered substantial economic injury as a result of the COVID-19 pandemic, you can apply for the COVID-19 EIDL, which includes an advance of up to $10,000.
 This advance is designed to provide economic relief to businesses that are currently experiencing a temporary loss of revenue.
 This loan advance will not have to be repaid.

-Visit the SBA website to apply for an EIDL loan.
+Visit the SBA website to learn more and apply for an EIDL loan.

 Paycheck Protection Program (PPP)